Volunteer in Romania

 Volunteers on the Teaching project will be placed either within a local school or after school club.
 Volunteers placed within a school will assist in the teaching of English to children, many of whom are from disadvantaged backgrounds.
 The students range in age from six to sixteen years and teaching follows the school curriculum.
 The aim of this project is to help stimulate an interest in learning English among the students and to support the teachers to create engaging and creative lesson plans.
 This placement is ideal for volunteers that like to work in a structured environment.

 Volunteers do not have to be qualified or experienced teachers to participate within the Teaching project as volunteers will receive guidance and support from the local coordinator and teacher.
-Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
 Please note, if you apply for the Teaching project during the school holidays, you will be switched to the summer camp project run by our local staff.
 The summer camp project aims to provide physical and mental education for disadvantage youths.

 If you apply for the Teaching project during the school holidays, you will be switched to a special holiday camp project.